 ~ Back to Top

-When does the financial aid office determine my enrollment status?
+When does the Financial Aid Office determine my enrollment status?

-If the student enrolls in a compressed semester (Fall, Spring, Summer I or Summer II) or in a mini-mester that is included as part of the previous semester (May mini), the student's final enrollment status for determining grant eligibility that semester is the census date for the semester of the last course taken.
+If the student enrolls in a compressed semester (Fall, Spring, Summer I or Summer II) or in a mini-mester that is included as part of the next semester (Winter mini; May mini), the student's final enrollment status for determining grant eligibility that semester is the census date for the semester of the last course taken.
 If a student drops, withdraws from or adds a class before the census date, the student's enrollment status will be adjusted and the student's grant eligibility recalculated based upon any changes in enrollment status through that census date.
 Recalculations will include both increases and decreases in enrollment up to the census date of the student's last class.

 How do I determine my enrollment status?